-This super moist chocolate orange cake is made with fresh orange juice, orange zest, and dutch cocoa powder, and topped with chocolate orange buttercream.
+This super moist chocolate orange cake is made in one bowl and is made with fresh oranges, and frosted with chocolate orange buttercream.

 Jump to: